tux78/SOAR/README.md

 ```

 ## MISP
-The MIPS webUI is accessible here:
+The MISP webUI is accessible here:

 https://[docker IP]/